Swollen Gums Around One Tooth: 7 Possible Causes

 Common symptoms include:

-- Bad breath and an unpleasant taste in your mouth.
+• Bad breath and a foul taste in your mouth.

 4. Viral Infection (Oral Herpes)

-In addition to bacterial plaque, gingivitis can sometimes result from a viral infection.
-The most common viral infection in the mouth is oral herpes, caused by the herpes simplex virus type 1 (HSV1).
+Aside from bacterial plaque, gingivitis can sometimes result from a viral infection.
+The most common viral infection in the mouth is oral herpes, caused by the herpes simplex virus type 1 (HSV-1).

-Occasionally, the virus reactivates in adulthood, leading to symptoms commonly known as cold sores.
-Factors that cause the virus to wake up include stress, fever, illness, or sun exposure.
+The virus can occasionally reactivate throughout life, leading to sores commonly known as cold sores.
 While these sores usually appear on the lower lip, they can also develop anywhere in the mouth, including the gums.

 5. You May Have Injured Your Gums

-Gum injuries caused by trauma typically heal on their own, but it’s important to avoid whatever caused the injury in the first place.
+Gum injuries from trauma usually heal on their own, but it’s important to avoid the cause of the injury to prevent further damage.

 6. Hormonal Changes